 Uganda Birding Tours

+Our Uganda birding tours offer great apes, fantastic Albertine Rift bird endemics, and many charismatic dream birds as part of a classic African wildlife safari which is sure to leave you wanting to see more of this incredible country.
 The Republic of Uganda, more commonly referred to as Uganda, is an East African country that is steeped in history.
 Although many associate this country with its unfortunate past, Uganda has been a politically stable country for nearly four decades, and since having been proclaimed as one of the top African countries to visit and one of the best countries in the world to see by Lonely Planet, this formerly forgotten country has seen an incredible surge in tourism over the last eight years.
-The country ranks as one of the most biodiverse in the world, featuring all of the iconic African mammals, including gorillas, and an extensive bird list of 1093 species, including many exciting Albertine Rift endemics, and probably it is the easiest destination to find the mega Shoebill.
+The country ranks as one of the most biodiverse in the world, featuring all of the iconic African mammals, including gorillas, and an extensive bird list of 1093 species (of which we often see around 500 species on our set departure Uganda birding tours), including many exciting Albertine Rift endemics, and probably it is the easiest destination to find the mega Shoebill.
 Inhabited by friendly-natured and accommodating people, Uganda truly is the ‘Pearl of Africa’.

 This landlocked country is a partner state of the East African Community and is bordered by Tanzania, Kenya, South Sudan, the Democratic Republic of Congo (DRC), Rwanda, and Lake Victoria (which it shares with Tanzania and Kenya).
 It is located within the African Great Lakes region and forms part of the Great Rift Valley.
 Kampala is the country’s capital city, and English is one of its two official languages and widely spoken throughout the country.